Quadratic Line Search

 _cache = NewtonOptimizerCache(x₀)

-Note the different shape of the line search objective in the case of the optimizer, especially that the line search objective can take negative values in this case!
+Note the different shape of the line search problem in the case of the optimizer, especially that the line search problem can take negative values in this case!

 We now again want to find the minimum with quadratic line search and repeat the procedure above: